-For this week’s entry on our blog, we will explore the essential information you need to know about Chat-GPT.
+For this week’s entry on our blog, we will explore the essential information you need to know about if Will ChatGPT kill your company.
 The increasingly popular and slightly controversial new AI program.

 I’ll explain what it is, how it came to be, and what the idea behind it is.
 We would delve into the larger discussion of artificial intelligence and in the end and by the closing paragraphs, I would have helped you answer some of the most pressing questions you may have regarding this new phenomenon including the one that serves as the premise of this article.
 Let’s start with understanding what ChatGPT is.

 “Generally speaking, AIs pre-train using two principle approaches: supervised and non-supervised.
 For most AI projects up until the current crop of generative AI systems like ChatGPT, the supervised approach was used. —-David Gewirtz.

 When I was doing the research for this article, one of the things that became obvious to me was that people didn’t truly understand what goes on behind the scenes of the new ChatGPT technology that we’re all excited about for weeks on end now.
 The huge amount of time it would take to fully explain how it works and the tension around whether it should be allowed to exist because it could represent a threat to humans and their jobs didn’t help its case either.

 On the basic level, ChatGPT represents an artificial intelligence chatbot developed by a company named OpenAI that provides meaningful responses to users based on the context and intent behind their questions.

 One brief exploration I love about what ChatGPT is, how it works, and what its purpose is comes from David Gewirtz who is a computer scientist and distinguished lecturer at UC Berkeley.

 David, in one of the articles he contributes to various websites mentioned how the technology’s unique power lies in its ability to parse questions and produce fully fleshed-out answers that are polled from publicly available information or data.